5and5/BO1-SpeedRuns/README.md

 ## Special Rounds
 ### Dogs
 * First dogs is always round 5
-* Always 4 rounds between dog rounds
+* Always 4 rounds till next dogs
 ### Theif
 * First theif round is always the round after you turn on power
-* Always 4 rounds between theif rounds
+* Always 4 rounds till next theif
 ### Monkeys
 * First monkey round is always the round after you turn on power and have purchased a perk
-* Always 4 rounds between theif rounds
+* Always 4 rounds till next monkeys
 ### George
 * No longer shocks you
-* Always give a max every 4 rounds
+* Always 4 rounds between Greoge max ammos

 ## Box
 * First box hit will always be a raygun on maps that need it